zackjiri/solargraph/README.md

 - **`CHMI data` is greyed out** - measured data exists only for images with a matching station extract; not every solargraph has one.
 - **`Split screen` is disabled** - it needs both a Raw and an Enhanced layer for the selected image.
 - **A section disappeared** - click the ▼ / ▶ triangle by its heading; sections collapse their contents, never themselves.
+- **Date, location or time won't change in Night Sky** - they are locked while a Catalog photo is shown, so the frame stays true to it.
+Switch to `Sky Map` or go back to the Catalog to unlock them.
 - **On a phone** - the layout stacks below ~640 px, but fine calibration is much easier on a tablet or desktop.
 - **Changes don't show up** - this is static HTML and JavaScript with no build step; a hard refresh clears most stale state.